DimaxizISD-21/Erlang/README.md

-# Erlang practices for State Unversity of Telecomunication
+# Erlang practices for State University of Telecomunication